deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "I took a hit, didn't penetrate.
 Those guns of theirs hit hard though."

-"Watch the ones coming down the middle…fuck!
+"Watch the ones coming down the middle...fuck!
 NERVEJAM!"

 "*Oh no you don't*!"